7 Baby Sleep Routine Tips: How White Noise Can Help Your Little One—and You—Sleep Better

 4. Occupational Therapy

-An occupational therapist can provide strategies for managing sound sensitivity at work and in daily activities, such as sensory integration exercises or environmental adjustments.
+An occupational therapist can help you develop strategies for managing sound sensitivity in daily life, including at work or in social settings.

 5. Medication

-In severe cases, medication may be prescribed to manage anxiety or other symptoms associated with sound sensitivity.
-This is typically considered a last resort when other treatments prove insufficient.
+In severe cases, medications may be prescribed to manage anxiety or related symptoms — but this is typically considered only after trying other treatments.

 Understanding the Role of High-Fidelity Earplugs

-High-fidelity earplugs equipped with passive acoustic filters are an excellent option for managing auditory sensitivities.
-These filters selectively reduce certain frequencies while preserving clarity for important sounds like speech.
+High-fidelity earplugs equipped with passive acoustic filters selectively reduce certain frequencies while keeping important sounds (like voices) clear.

 Earplug BrandNoise Reduction Rating (NRR)Frequency RangeKey Features